RafaelNei93/RafaelNei93/README.md

 ### 👋 Hey everyone!!
 My name is Rafael Nei 🤓

 I am a <b>Software Engineer student</b>.
-Currently, I am working as Internal Support, at Stubhub.<br>
+Currently, I am working as Quality Assurance Specialist, at Stubhub.<br>

 💻 I have started to develop my skills on software development since 2022.
 I am currently learning Modern Web with JS, and some frameworks.